-Once admitted into the MSCD program, Year 1 students may decide to participate in the HES program if they did not do so via Pathway 1 as described above.
-Qualified students must contact Dr. Phillip Hernández, HES advisor, by the end of the second week of the fall semester in Year 1.
-All eligibility requirements described above (#2, 4 & 5) in Pathway 1 must be completed before being officially accepted into the HES program.
-Students entering the HES program via Pathway 2, will not be eligible for GA credits until the spring semester.
+Once admitted into the MCSD program, Year 1 students may decide to participate in the BESS program if they did not do so via Pathway 1 as described above.
+Qualified students must contact Dr. Phillip Hernández, BESS advisor, by the end of the second week of the fall semester in their first year.
+All eligibility requirements described above (#2, 4 & 5) in Pathway 1 must be completed before being officially accepted into the BESS program.
+Students entering the BESS program via Pathway 2 will not be eligible for GA credits until the spring semester of their first year.